 Anyway, because I had no mature male role-model, I had no-one to keep me on the straight and narrow.
 Yes, I’m well aware that some kids are kept in line by their mothers after their dad leaves, but exceptions do not disprove a rule.
 I was not one of those kids.
 Him leaving meant I looked elsewhere for validation, and I wasn’t taught to make the sensible, honourable choices, to believe in myself, to trust in my masculine frame.
 No-one sat me down and explained how things work.
 I was left to my own devices and made some bad decisions, some really, really bad decisions.
 I got in with the wrong crowd.
 Did some silly things.
 Some reckless things.
 Some awful things.
 I needed someone to tell me to stop.
 I needed someone to tell me what I was doing was wrong, because I couldn’t see it myself.
 I needed to have seen how to behave vicariously, through his actions.

 That’s not to say I’ve not had support throughout my life.
 I have had supportive equals, most notably my lovely wife, but that’s not the same.
-Her intentions were in the right place, very noble, and most of what she said was absolutely spot on, but I was reluctant to take advice from someone I saw as an equal, from someone on the same level as me.
+Her intentions were in the right place, very noble, but I was reluctant to take advice from someone I saw as an equal, as a partner, not a role-model.
 That sounds like I’m doing her a disservice, but I’m not.
 It’s because she wasn’t a man I could look up to.
 I had no one to look up to.
 I needed a father-figure to just be there, that I could passively learn from, and sometimes sit me down and set me straight.
 Monkey see, monkey do.
 Lewis has so many mature men to look up to.
-And a couple of masculinised women, as well.
+So many people in his life care about his future and want the best for him, and are determined for him to get on the right track, even if he doesn’t realise what that track is right now.
+Maybe it’s that they realise the power of mentorship, and rather than leaving him to make his own decisions like me growing up, they, wanting him to succeed, are doing their best to make that happen.
+He has a few masculinised women as well actually.
 Or “strong” women, as they call themselves.
 “Oh, you’re just not man enough to deal with such strong women!”
 Well that’s not quite true.
 I find them insufferable to be honest.
 Outspoken women that know they are untouchable, they say things men wouldn’t dare say because they know that they’re not at risk of being punched in the face.
 You see, there’s a constant undercurrent of violence during a confrontation between two men.
 It keeps them in check, especially if they both have a lot to lose.
 It’s just not worth it.
 So they negotiate.
 There’s a mutual respect, an unspoken understanding of the rules of the game.
 Most of the time.
 Not so with those that do not even understand that there are rules.
+This threat of violence keeps society in check.
+If someone could visit violence upon us with no consequences, then where would we be?
+Not in a civilised society, for sure.

 Well, I went off on a tangent I was not expecting there, but obviously it was cathartic, as I feel better for having got it off my chest.
-Give me a submissive, warm and friendly woman any day of the week.
+Give me a warm, submissive, friendly woman any day of the week.